-KK Women’s and Children’s Hospital (KKH) Paediatric Neurology and Occupational Therapy departments share activities to help improve hand coordination in children with neuro-developmental conditions.
+KK Women’s and Children’s Hospital (KKH) Paediatric Neurology Service and Occupational Therapy Service share activities to help improve hand coordination in children with neuro-developmental conditions.

-Information provided by the departments of Paediatric Neurology and Occupational Therapy from KK Women's and Children's Hospital (KKH), a member of the SingHealth group.
+Information provided by Paediatric Neurology Service and Occupational Therapy Service from KK Women's and Children's Hospital (KKH), a member of the SingHealth group.

 Children with neuro-developmental conditions may face challenges in carrying out dexterous tasks in play and functional activities as these require the ability to manipulate tools/toys or items with precise and coordinated movements of the hand.
 You may be able to help your child work on his/her hand and finger coordination through some common play activities at home.
 Some of these activities are listed below.